 Nqutu pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Nqutu is none Tomorrow (26 June 2026) levels are similar.
+Today (16 July) pollen in Nqutu is none Tomorrow (17 July 2026) levels are similar - cypress at low levels, plane at low levels.
+Over the following five days cypress and plane will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app